BlueSquare23/web-lgsm/docs/faq.md

 # Frequently Asked Questions

 1. Question: I forgot my web-lgsm password, how do I reset it?
-  - Answer: There is now a `change_pass.py` script that can be used to update the web portal login pass.
-From the web-lgsm dir you can run:
+  - Answer: You can now run `./web-lgsm.py --passwd` to change the web admin user password for the web-lgsm.
+Simply run the script then enter the required prompts to update the web login password.
-    `source venv/bin/activate && ./scripts/change_pass.py` Then enter the
-    required prompts, for user and password to update the web login password.

 2. Question: How do I enable the game server cfg file editor?
   - Answer: The cfg file editor editor can be enabled by setting `cfg_editor`